-- 1. Click the Toolbar drop-down arrow (to the right of the External Editors menu option) and select Add or Remove Buttons | Customize. - 2.
-In the Customize dialog box, in the Commands tab, select External Editors from the Category list.

-- 3. Click and drag an External Editor from the list onto the FileList toolbar. - 4.
+- Click the Toolbar drop-down arrow (to the right of the Editors and Actions menu options) and select Add or Remove Buttons | Customize. - 2.
+In the Customize dialog box, on the Commands tab, select External Editors from the Category list. - 3.
+Click and drag an External Editor from the list onto the FileList toolbar. - 4.
 Close the dialog box.